Introduction to Transformers: an NLP Perspective

 The FFN sub-layer takes $\mathbf{H}_{\mathrm{self}}$ and outputs a new representation $\mathbf{H}_{\mathrm{ffn}} \in \mathbb{R}^{m \times d}$.
 It has the same form as the self-attention sub-layer, with the attention function replaced by the FFN function, given by

-Here $\mathrm{FFN}(\cdot)$ could be any feed-forward neural networks with non-linear activation functions.
+Here $\mathrm{FFN}(\cdot)$ can be any feed-forward neural network with non-linear activation functions.
 The most common structure of $\mathrm{FFN}(\cdot)$ is a two-layer network involving two linear transformations and a ReLU activation function between them.

 For deep models, we can stack the above neural networks.
 Let $\mathbf{H}^{l}$ be the output of layer $l$.
 Then, we can express $\mathbf{H}^{l}$ as a function of $\mathbf{H}^{l-1}$.
 We write this as a composition of two sub-layers